Nodal-Robotics/nodal-workspace/docs/safety/traceability/index.md

 Traceability ensures that **every safety claim is justified by evidence** and that all safety-related decisions can be audited end-to-end.

-This section defines the **traceability model** used across the Axion Robotics workspace.
+This section defines the **traceability model** used across the Nodalworkspace.

 ---